-The Electronics Standards Landscape for Self-Driving Cars
+The Automotive Standards for Electronics: The Landscape of Self-Driving Cars

 Wouldn’t you love to read a book while driving?